 The LAMP Stack (Linux, Apache, MySQL, and PHP) is the most popular web hosting environment for the PHP based application.
 Here Linux is an operating system, Apache is the popular web server developed by Apache Foundation, MySQL is relational database management system used for storing data and PHP is the widely used programming language.

-This article will help you to Install LAMP Stack on Ubuntu 18.04 (Bionic Beaver) LTS Systems.
-Let’s begin:
+This article explain you to how to install Linux, Apache, MySQL and PHP (LAMP Stack) on Ubuntu 18.04 (Bionic Beaver) Linux Systems.

 You must have root or sudo privileged user access to your Ubuntu 18.04 system.
 Login to your Ubuntu system using GUI for Desktop and SSH for the server edition.

 sudo apt update

 sudo apt upgrade

 After installing PHP on your system, let’s start the installation of Apache2 in your system.
 Your also required to install libapache2-mod-php module to work PHP with Apache2.